plahteenlahti/lahteenlahti.fi/content/weeklies/2018-8/index.md

 #### This week: Statistics for hackers, 3D engine made with MS Excel, designing a viral meme, and Chamillionaire’s amazing pitch.

-_Our weekly collection design and development resources for hackathon hackers is once again filled with some must reads and good-to-knows._
+_weekly collection design and development resources for hackathon hackers is once again filled with some must reads and good-to-knows._

-### 😺 What’s up Perfektio?

-Perttu is in Berlin, participating in Europe’s biggest energy efficiency hackathon, [DENEFF energy efficiency hackathon](https://www.eehack.com/).

-← The logo is pretty wacky, but the problems the hackathon is solving are far from that.
-Perttu for example is solving how to reduce energy consumption of a supermarket and detect products that are reaching their best before date.

 ### 💻 Treats for developers